boliqq07/BGP/docs/source/index.rst

 This tool is a symbol regression tool with dimension calculation, which is aimed to establish expressions with physical limitation.
-Some helpful code can be copied from others package and adapt to new environment.
-Infringement contents would be removed.

 Features: